ksughosh/Smartwatch-as-Input-Controller-for-Smartglasses/README.md

-# Thesis
+# Synergy Between Touch and Gesture as Input for Head Worn Displays
-This thesis is an attempt to develop novel interaction techniques for smart see through displays (ST-HWD) using a smartwatch as input controller.
+This thesis is an attempt to develop novel interaction techniques for smart see through head worn displays (ST-HWD) using a smartwatch as input controller.
 To realize this, 2 applications were developed.
 One application runs on the See through display and the other on the smartwatch.

 ## Designing Interaction
 <img src = "https://github.com/ksughosh/Thesis/blob/master/prototype.png" alt = "Interaction Working">